vanus-labs/docs/content/user-guides/connector-guides/source/amazon-s3/setup.md

-# S3
+# Amazon S3

 This guide contains information to set up a S3 Source in Vanus Cloud.

 ## Introduction

-Amazon S3 (Simple Storage Service) is a highly scalable and durable object storage service provided by Amazon Web Services (AWS).
-It is designed to store and retrieve any amount of data from anywhere on the internet, making it ideal for a wide range of use cases such as backup and restore, disaster recovery, data archiving, content delivery, and big data analytics.
+S3 is Amazon's cloud storage service that offers scalable and durable storage for various data types.
+It provides easy management and retrieval of data from anywhere with high availability and low latency.

+Vanus Cloud provides the Amazon S3 Source connector, which retrieves S3 events from a designated bucket and converts them into CloudEvents.
+With this connector, users can also set up an SQS queue to receive S3 event notifications.
+If a queue isn't specified, the connector will create one automatically.

 ## Prerequisites